 - Your information is saved with the State Department – which means the government knows where its citizens are at any given time.

-- If an issue arises in a country you are visiting, they will communicate with you directly.
+- If an issue arises in your visiting country, they will communicate with you directly.
 For instance, you'll get updates on travel information, flight availability, and safety concerns.

 I have a colleague who got stuck abroad at the beginning of the COVID-19 pandemic lockdown, and she said this was the single most helpful thing in knowing how to get home and when it would happen.